ibm-js/dapp/README.md

     $ git clone git://github.com/ibm-js/dapp.git

-Then install dependencies with bower or manual if you want to:
+Then install dependencies with bower (or manually from github if you prefer to):

 	$ cd dapp
 	$ bower install